 Does our school or district identify data elements or quality indicators that are tracked over time to measure school effectiveness?
+What are those data elements?
+Are the data valid and reliable?

 Are data disaggregated by child/student demographics such as race, ethnicity, gender, disability, etc. to identify gaps in achievement and performance and trends with over- or underrepresentation in identification, placement, and discipline?